- I’m Freaking Out! How Do People Scrape Together That Much Money?

 What Else Can I Do?

 You have to use some ingenuity.
 Start going through all your useless crap that’s been piling up at home.
-Start selling stuff you don’t need on Craig’s List and Ebay.
+Start selling stuff you don’t need on Craigslist and Ebay.
 Have a garage or yard sale.
 If you own a car, decide what you plan to do with that before leaving.
 Maybe you can sell it and start using public transport, cutting down on gas, car payments, and insurance costs?
 Donate blood, eggs, or sperm.
 Take part in medical testing.
 Do whatever your morals will allow you to do (just try not to do anything illegal).

 Is All This Really Worth It?

 Well, that’s for you to decide.
 This is hard.
 Very hard.
 You’re going to hate it at times.
 Constantly turning down invitations from friends and family for night’s out is not fun.
-But once you’re on the road, it all becomes worth it.
-I’ve never once seen, read, or heard of any single person regretting taking a RTW trip.
-NEVER!

 Is There Anything I Can Do To Keep Me Motivated?

-Read blogs of people on the road already.
+Read blogs of people on the road.
 Join different travel forums (like the one here at BootsnAll) to talk to like minded people who are doing the same thing.
 A support group does wonders when you’re questioning yourself.
 Check out Meet, Plan, Go!
-Print out pictures of destinations you plan to visit, put them in a small photo album, and keep it in your desk at work.
-When you’re feeling particularly discouraged, open it up.
-It’s sure to put a smile on your face!

 So now you have a rough idea of how much this whole venture is going to cost.
 You’ve worked out how long you’ll have to save for, and now you have tips for saving and pushing that departure date up.
 Next up could also help with the budget.
 Have you thought about working during your trip?